vyca2017/content/content/tutorials/general/firebase-vs-graphql.md

 ## Reading Data

-### Limited options for retrieving data with firebase
+### Limited options for retrieving data with Firebase

 The most common way of reading data in Firebase is by using the [Firebase SDK](https://firebase.google.com/docs/reference/).
 No matter which platform you're using, you usually have to perform the following steps to retrieve data from the Firebase DB: